example image only and not representative of actual satisfaction scores

 PROBLEM

-We didn’t truly know whether our customers were satisfied with their purchase.
-Outside of reviews and anecdotal feedback, we were mostly guessing.
-That meant we were making product and business decisions without a clear understanding of what customers actually loved, tolerated, or disliked.
+We didn’t know whether our customers were satisfied with their purchase.
+Outside of reviews and anecdotal feedback, there was nothing concrete to go off of.
+That meant we were making big product and business decisions without a clear understanding of what customers loved, tolerated, or disliked.

 DISCOVER